top of page

 Exploring an Ancient Relationship

-I aim to reveal the magnificence and intelligence of elephants, the struggles and challenges they face in an increasingly hostile world, and their long and complex relationship with humans.
-With dynamic life-size panels, video, artifacts, photographs printed on fine fabric, text, transparent images and shadows, my intention is to make this an accessible, thought-provoking and emotionally engaging exhibit.
+Dynamic life-size panels, video, artifacts, photographs printed on fine fabric, text, transparent images and shadows, make this an accessible, thought-provoking and emotionally engaging exhibit.

 Trento International Film Festival, Trento, Italy

 David House, Fort Kochi, India